 This function registers the error callback function with the BPatch class.
-The return value is the previous error callback function.
-The error callback is explicitly registered (rather than using a pure a virtual function) so that BPatch users can change the error callback during program execution (i.e., one error callback before a GUI is initialized, and a different one after).
+The return value is the address of the previous error callback function.
+Dyninst users can change the error callback during program execution (e.g., one error callback before a GUI is initialized, and a different one after).